USS Samar (PG-41): Yangtze service

-Recommissioned on 11 March 1908, Ensign Reed M. Fawell in command, Samar was assigned to the Pacific Fleet's Third Squadron, which mainly patrolled the Yangtze River and along the Chinese coast in the vicinity of Canton.
+Recommissioned on 11 March 1908, Ensign Reed M. Fawell in command, Samar was assigned to the Pacific Fleet's Third Squadron, which mainly patrolled the Yangtze River and along the Chinese coast in the vicinity of Guangzhou.
 The Squadrons' purpose was to protect American missionaries, businessmen and shipping in the free-trade ports along China's coast and major rivers, concessions for trade and missionary activity the result of so-called "unequal treaties" forced on the Chinese government following the Boxer Rebellion.
 The gunboat sailed from Manila in mid-April, arriving at Hong Kong on 18 April.
-Assigned to Chinese river service, the gunboat patrolled the Chu-Kiang delta between Hong Kong, Macau and Canton, patrolled the Si-Kiang river up to Wuchow and cruised along the Chinese coast north to Swatow and Amoy.
-Every year the gunboat also sailed north to Nimrod Sound, outside Ning Po, Che-Kiang province, for target practice near the Imperial Chinese Navy's gunnery school.
+Assigned to Chinese river service, the gunboat patrolled the Pearl River delta between Hong Kong, Macau and Guangzhou, patrolled the Xi River up to Wuzhou and cruised along the Chinese coast north to Shantou and Amoy.
+Every year the gunboat also sailed north to Nimrod Sound, outside Ningbo, Zhejiang province, for target practice near the Imperial Chinese Navy's gunnery school.

-In late 1909 the gunboat changed station to Shanghai, where she regularly patrolled the lower Yangtze River up to Nanking and Wuhu.
-Following an anti-foreign riots in Changsha in April 1910, which destroyed a number of missions and merchant warehouses, Samar sailed up the Yangtze River to Hankow and then Changsa to show the flag and help restore order.
+In late 1909 the gunboat changed station to Shanghai, where she regularly patrolled the lower Yangtze up to Nanjing and Wuhu.
+Following an anti-foreign riots in Changsha in April 1910, which destroyed a number of missions and merchant warehouses, Samar sailed up the Yangtze River to Hankou and then Changsha to show the flag and help restore order.
 The gunboat was also administratively assigned to the Asiatic Fleet that year, which had been re-established by the Navy to better protect, in the words of the Bureau of Navigation, "American interests in the Orient."
 After returning to Shanghai in August, she sailed up river again the following summer, passing Wuhu in June but then running aground off Kichau on 1 July 1911.
 After staying stuck in the mud for two weeks, Samar broke free and sailed back down river to coal ship.
-Returning upriver, the gunboat reached Hankow in August and Ichang in September where she wintered over owing to both the dry season and the outbreak of rebellion at Wuchang in October 1911.
+Returning upriver, the gunboat reached Hankou in August and Yichang in September where she wintered over owing to both the dry season and the outbreak of rebellion at Wuchang in October 1911.
 Following the collapse of the Qing dynasty and the declaration of the Republic of China by Sun Yat-sen that winter, tensions eased and the gunboat turned downriver in July 1912, arriving at Shanghai in October.
 Samar patrolled the lower Yangtze after fighting broke out in the summer 1913, a precursor to a decade of conflict between provincial warlords in China.
-Following another cruise upriver to Hankow in February 1914, the gunboat returned to Shanghai for an overhaul in March.
+Following another cruise upriver to Hankou in February 1914, the gunboat returned to Shanghai for an overhaul in March.